zeroesones-dev/Laravel-Live-Streaming/README.md

 - **Stream Record & Download:**

-  - Record live streams as they happen and provide download options, allowing viewers to access sessions on demand.
+  - Record live streams as they happen and provide download options, allowing streamers & viewers to access sessions on demand.
+  - Stream will be automatically record while streamer start broadcast.

 - **Video on/off:**